 FF/EMT Anna Heiselman attended a live burn training put on by Almira Township Fire Department.
 These types of training are not frequent and are very valuable to new members

-Throughout 2023 all of our Lieutenants completed BlueCard command training.
-This is a type of incident command system that follows standard communications and management of resources at the scene of emergency incidents.
+Throughout 2023 all of Lieutenants our completed BlueCard command training.
+This is a type of command incident system that follows standard communications and management resources at the scene emergency incidents.